rjashby/Wheres-My-Sammich/Project-Log.md

 9:00 - Back at it.

 9:42 - Finish learning about different form elements in React and how to deal with them all.

+10:30 - Write a series of onChange and onSubmit functions.
+Moving on to adding text to meme images in tutorial